hashicorp/vault/website/source/api/secret/aws/index.html.md

   prohibited otherwise.
 This is a comma-separated string or JSON array.

-- `policy_arns` `(list: [])` – Specifies the ARNs of the AWS managed policies to be attached to IAM users when they are requsted.
+- `policy_arns` `(list: [])` – Specifies the ARNs of the AWS managed policies to be attached to IAM users when they are requested.
 Valid only when `credential_type` is `iam_user`.
 When `credential_type` is `iam_user`, at least one of `policy_arns` or `policy_document` must be specified.
 This is a comma-separated string or JSON array.